 Cronulla is the only beach in Sydney you can reach by train.
 A simple 48 minute trip from Central Station on the T4 line and you will arrive just a 3-minute walk from the waterfront.
 With Port Hacking on one side of the tracks and the Pacific Ocean on the other, there is plenty of outdoor beauty to enjoy here.

-When it comes to beaches, you have plenty of choices; there are ten you can reach on foot from the station.
+For beaches, you have plenty of choices; there are ten you can reach on foot from the station.
 The most popular beaches, North and South Cronulla, are patrolled year-round.

 - Greenhills Beach